mozilla/skywriter/docs/tutorials/gui.html.markdown

 static text.
 On the other hand, look at everything we *did* cover:

 * multi-file plugin structure
-* creating a component that Bespin can display
+* creating a component that Skywriter can display
 * the awesomeness that is CSS3's Flexible Box Model
-* configuring our component for display in Bespin
+* configuring our component for display in Skywriter
 * defining and using our own extension points